waikato-datamining/shallow-flow/base/DESCRIPTION.rst

-Base components for the Python 3 shallow-flow workflow engine.
+Base components for the Python 3 shallowflow workflow engine.